python/mypy/docs/source/literal_types.rst

       elif x == 'two':
           return False

-For the sake of brevity, you can use the ``in`` operator in combination with tuple expressions (tuples created "on the fly"):
+For the sake of brevity, you can use the ``in`` operator in combination with list or tuple expressions (lists or tuples created "on the fly"):

 .. code-block:: python

   PossibleValues = Literal['one', 'two', 'three']

   def validate(x: PossibleValues) -> bool:
-      if x == 'one':
+      if x in ['one']:
           return True
       elif x in ('two', 'three'):
           return False